utkarsh-dixit/speedy/README.md

 # Tauri + Next.js + Typescript

 This template should help get you started developing with Tauri, Next.js and Typescript.
-Hello world! aaaaaaa. testing
+Hello world! aaaaaaa.

 TODO (Himanshu): Write blogpost on crewai + composio integration which also integrates triggers.